thatg33khub/docker-compose-samples/README.md

 The goal of this repo is to offer a ready-to-use stack of containers.
 Clone the repo, update the config and run the containers you want.
 If you are looking to install the *arr suite (Radarr, Sonarr, etc) you can check my others repo.

-NB: this stack uses compose V2, it is therefore important that you use an up to date version of docker compose
+NB: this stack uses compose V2, it is therefore important that you use an up-to-date version of docker compose

 ## Folder structure
 The folder structure is supposed to look like this:
 ```
 /home/user/docker/
     | .env
+    |
+    |-- appdata/
+    |     |-- bitwarden
+    |     |-- portainer
+    |     |-- ...
+    |
     |-- bitwarden/
     |     |-- docker-compose.yml
+    |
     |-- portainer/
     |     |-- docker-compose.yml
+    |
     |...

-/path/to/appdata/
-    |-- bitwarden/
-    |    |-- ...
-    |-- portainer/
-    |     |-- ...
-    |...

 /path/to/medias/
+    |-- movies/
+    |-- pictures/
     |-- ...
 ```

-NB: Unlike most users, the appdata is not a subfolder of the container (ex.: docker/portainer/appdata) because I like to keep it separate.
-If you want to have everyting inside the "docker" folder, just set the "appdata" path location to "/home/user/docker/appdata" in the ".env" file.

 ## How to use the repo
-The steps are very simple:

 1. Clone the repository
-2. Update the ".env" file with your variables, in particular the folder location and the different passwords.
+2. Update the ".env" file with your variables, in particular the folder location and the passwords.
-3. Create the required folders with your user (not as root) to avoid access right issues.
-4. Execute the `docker compose up -d` command for the containers you want to start, for example:
+3. Execute the `docker compose up -d` command for the containers you want to start, for example:
 ```
 docker compose -f /portainer/docker-compose.yml up -d
 ```